Okay, so… months after starting the Jellyfish Hexie Quilt layout, I have finally committed. I’m done – no more moving hexies around, so time to sew!!

 I broke out my “strip sewing kit” today.
 It’s a great little “tool” for taking this project with me without losing my place in the layout.

 I start at on one side the quilt and go at an angle.
-I think sewing the strips as angles will help even the pressure of the stitching when it hangs on a wall.
+Sewing the strips as angles will help even the pressure of the stitching when it hangs on a wall.

 Then I take a practice piece of quilting and make a roll out of it.
 I use this to keep the hexies from bending when I roll them up.